Vonng/pigsty/docs/FEATURE.md

 While PostgreSQL shines as a database kernel, it excels as a Relational Database [Service](PGSQL-SVC#service-overview) (RDS) with Pigsty's touch.

-Pigsty is compatible with PostgreSQL 12-16 and runs seamlessly on EL 7, 8, 9, and similar OS distributions.
+Pigsty is compatible with PostgreSQL 12-16 and runs seamlessly on EL 7, 8, 9, Debian 11/12, Ubuntu 20/22 and similar [OS](README#compatibility) distributions.
 It integrates the kernel with a rich set of extensions, provides all the essentials for a production-ready RDS, an entire set of infrastructure runtime coupled with fully automated deployment playbooks.
 With everything bundled for offline installation without internet connectivity.